g-tiara-shin/g-tiara-shin.github.io/_posts/2020-02-09-BIforPlantbee.md

 ## 1. Overview
-Plantbee renovate the greenhouse into cafe.
-They needed a new logo for their business.
-They requested logo for Coffe cup, paper bag, signs and business card.
+Plantbee renovates a conservotory into a cafe.
+They needed a logo for their business, which will use at a Coffe cup, paper bag, signs and business card.
 They have products made of honey.
-They wanted their logo feels like elegance but at the same time, they wanted it to be simple.
+They wanted their logo to feel like elegance, but at the same time, they wanted it to be simple.
 It located outside of the city.
-Because of its location, their target customers will be families with young children.
+Because of its location, its target customers will be families with young children.

 ## 2. Developing
-Based on the salmon color, chose yellow, inspired by honey and chose dark browni inspired by earthy tree or soil for main colors.
-To add some elegance, I used serif font type.
-Using poligon for common shape adding radius, wanted to give impression of safe, lovely and happy place.
+As a primary chose salmon colour, yellow, inspired by honey and dark brown, inspired by earthy tree or soil for primary colours.
+To add some elegance, I used a serif font type.
+Using polygon shape adding radius, wanted to give the impression of a safe, lovely and happy place.

 ## 3. Outcome
 ![plantbee mockups](/assets/images/Plantbee-presentation.jpg)